dantabel/cordova-plugin-facebook4/README.md

-# cordova-plugin-facebook4
+## Fork for POSTing to Graph API

-## This is a fork of [a fork](https://github.com/jeduan/cordova-plugin-facebook4) of the [official plugin for Facebook](https://github.com/Wizcorp/phonegap-facebook-plugin/).
+This is a fork of [a fork](https://github.com/jeduan/cordova-plugin-facebook4) of the [official plugin for Facebook](https://github.com/Wizcorp/phonegap-facebook-plugin/).
 All functionality is exactly the same except an additional `apiPost` method has been added for POSTing the the Graph API.
 ______

+# cordova-plugin-facebook4

 > Use Facebook SDK version 4 in Cordova projects